Safi1012/Portfolio-Generator/README.md

 ## SEO Configuration

 You should also adjust your sites meta data (important for SEO) before deploying your portfolio site.
-This can be done by adjusting the options in the `.env` (located in the root folder) file:
+This can be done by adjusting the options in the `.env` file (located in the root folder):

 ```js
 #